Principles for Corporate Governance

 - Assist the Chairman of the Board and the Chief Executive Officer to promote the efficient and effective performance and functioning of the Board.

 - Consult with the Corporate Governance Committee on the Board’s annual self-assessment.

 - Be available for consultation and direct communication with the Corporation’s major shareholders.

 - The name of the Lead Director shall be disclosed in the Corporation’s proxy statement for the annual meeting of its shareholders, together with a method for interested parties to communicate directly with the Lead Director or with the independent directors as a group.

 7. Size of the Board

-- Due to the size of the Corporation and the advantages of experience and perspective from legacy companies, the optimal size of the board is believed to be between fourteen and eighteen directors.
+- Due to the size of the Corporation and the number of committees needed to oversee the complexity of its business, including its nuclear operations, the optimal size of the board is believed to be between twelve and sixteen directors.

 8. Frequency of Meetings